snowplow-product/msc-schema-ci-tool/README.md

 In order to be able to perform any task, you need to supply credentials of a user which you will use for CI purposes.
-These credentials come in form of a username and a password which can be obtained by creating an __admin__ user for your organization from the dedicated Snowplow Insights Console page.
+These credentials come in form of a username and a password which can be obtained by creating an __admin__ user for your organization from the dedicated Snowplow BDP Console page.

 ## Usage